mapbox/maki/CONTRIBUTING.md

+# New icon requests

+New icons may be requested via GitHub issues.
+Please search through [existing issue](https://github.com/mapbox/maki/issues?state=open) and the [backlog in the wiki](https://github.com/mapbox/maki/wiki/Maki-Backlog) to check that your request is not already covered.
+Please also limit issues to a **single** icon or a small set of **very closely related** icons so they can be more easily fulfilled and closed.

 # Contributing to Maki

 Maki source files are in SVG format in the `src` subdirectory and are created using [Inkscape][].